 - Some fees may apply.

 FUNERALS AND MEMORIAL SERVICES

 The loss of a loved one is one of life’s significant passages.
 It is also a time for family and friends to gather to celebrate the Christian perspective that death is not the end of life.
 Our celebrations are memorials of unique lives lived among us, and they also focus on the good news of God for us at this kind of time.

 As with weddings, in most circumstances the person being remembered, or family, will have some connection with the congregation.
 The time to start thinking about the end of life is not only when someone has died, but right now.
-The uniquely Christian message is that death is never the end of the story.
+Each of us, when we were born, came into life knowing that it is a terminal condition.
+We will all die someday.
+The uniquely Christian message is that this is not the end of the story.
 The resurrection of Jesus is the hope and promise for us all.

-The pastor is available to discuss your needs, your faith life, and the celebration of your loved one’s life.
+The pastors are available to discuss your needs, your faith life, and the celebration of your loved one’s life.

 St. Stephen’s Lutheran Church